subhk/ContourDynamics.jl/docs/src/tutorial_qg.md

 prob = ContourProblem(QGKernel(Ld), UnboundedDomain(), [PVContour(nodes, pv)])
 ```

+!!! tip "GPU Support"
+    To run this tutorial on GPU, add `using CUDA` and pass `dev=GPU()` when
+    constructing the problem and stepper.
+All other code remains the same.

 ### Comparing Euler and QG

 When ``L_d \gg R`` (patch radius), QG velocities approach the Euler limit.
 When ``L_d \lesssim R``, QG velocities are weaker due to rotational screening: